MichaelPMattaini/WABReactDemo/README.md

 ## Usage

-Fork or download this repo or download [the latest release](https://github.com/EBAEngineering/WAB-Widget-Template/releases/tag/v1.0).
+Fork or download this repo.

 ### Install Node and Yarn